Quick Reference

 $10,000

-State income taxes vary dramatically across the U.S. — from 0% in eight states to 13.3% in California.
+State income taxes vary dramatically across the U.S. — from 0% in nine states to 13.3% in California.
 Understanding your state's tax structure helps with financial planning, relocation decisions, and retirement strategies.
-Forty-two states levy individual income taxes; 14 use flat rates, 28 (plus D.C.) use graduated brackets, and Washington taxes only capital gains.
+As of 2026, 41 states levy individual income taxes; 15 use flat rates, 27 (plus D.C.) use graduated brackets, and Washington taxes only capital gains.
+Several states have legislated further reductions through 2030 and beyond.

 Tax StructureStatesCount